Ask a doctor about a prescription for MIRTAZAPINE CINFA 15 mg FILM-COATED TABLETS

 When to take it

-→Take mirtazapine at the same time every day.
+→ Take mirtazapine at the same time every day.

-The groove is only for breaking the tablet if it is difficult to swallow it whole.
+The score line is only for breaking the tablet if you find it difficult to swallow it whole.

-When to expect to feel better
+When can you expect to feel better

-It is essential that during the first weeks of treatment, you talk to your doctor about the effects of mirtazapine:
+It is essential that during the first few weeks of treatment, you talk to your doctor about the effects of mirtazapine:

 Normally, you will need to take mirtazapine until the symptoms of depression have disappeared for 4-6 months.